thedarkzeno/spotify-mobile/README.md

 ## :eyes: Overview

 <p align="justify">
-  With Spotify-MOBILE you can search in a catalog with millions of songs.
+  With Spotify-MOBILE you can search for spotify playlists.
 </p>